 While the ideal is that your teenager would tell you what is going on in their life or come to you if they were experiencing a difficult situation, this is not always the case.
 Of course, age is a significant issue here.
 For a child or young teenager, it is perfectly appropriate for a parent to check what they are doing online and on their phones and, in fact, this can be an upfront rule that might be even a condition of use – for example, your child is only allowed to use e-mail if she is open about what she is sending and so on.

 However, as a teenager becomes older they are entitled to privacy, and it is normal and appropriate that they might not discuss all details of their life with their parents, especially their dating and sexual experiences.
-But you still have a responsibility to do what you can to ensure they are safe.
+But you still have a responsibility to do what you can to ensure they are safe and many parents hire dating coaches for better advice.

 Deciding what to do next is a delicate matter.
 Some people might advise that you should not tell her that you read her texts for fear that this might breach her trust, and instead suggest you simply raise some of the issues you are concerned about with her, picking a time to talk to her about relationships, boyfriends, sex and safety and so on.